neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_5_Foundry_Agents/README.md

 - **`after_run()`** — Called after each model invocation.
 Process the response — extract data, store memories, update state.

 Providers are **composable**: you register multiple providers when creating an agent, each identified by a unique `source_id`.
 The framework runs all `before_run()` hooks in order, invokes the model, then runs all `after_run()` hooks in reverse order.
 Each provider's contributions are tracked by source, so providers can filter or build on each other's context.
 The framework ships with several built-in providers (Azure AI Search, Mem0 memory, Neo4j graph), but writing your own is straightforward.

+> **Note:** A single provider instance is shared across all sessions.
+Store session-specific data in `session.state` (using `state.setdefault()`) rather than instance variables — otherwise state will leak between users.

+### Why Context Providers?

+LLMs have three fundamental limitations that context providers address:

+- **Hallucination** — LLMs generate statistically probable continuations, not verified facts.
+Without grounding, they confidently produce plausible but incorrect answers.
+- **Knowledge cutoff** — LLMs have no access to private data, real-time information, or domain-specific knowledge outside their training data.
+- **Relationship blindness** — LLMs can't traverse connections across entities.
+Questions like "Which asset managers own companies facing cybersecurity risks?" require structured graph traversal, not text generation.

+Context providers solve this by automatically injecting relevant, verified information from external sources (knowledge graphs, memory stores, search indexes) before every LLM call — a pattern called **self-grounding**.
+A self-grounding agent receives relevant knowledge on every interaction without relying on tool decisions, ensuring the LLM always has accurate context to work with.

 ### Tools vs Context Providers